RUC-NLPIR/AgentFamily/README.md

 ## 🎯 Overview

 Welcome to the **RUC-NLPIR Agent Family**!
-Our mission is to develop general-purpose, scalable, powerful, and secure intelligent agents.
+Our goal is to develop general-purpose, scalable, powerful, and secure intelligent agents.
 This repository encompasses:

-- 🔍 **Deep Search & Research Agents**: Advanced information retrieval and synthesis
+- 🔍 **Deep Search & Research Agents**: Advanced information seeking and synthesis
 - 🛠️ **Multi-Tool Reasoning Agents**: Autonomous tool discovery and execution
-- 🚀 **Agentic Reinforcement Learning**: State-of-the-art RL algorithms for agent training
+- 🚀 **Agentic Reinforcement Learning**: Effective RL algorithms for agent training
 - 📊 **Comprehensive Benchmarks**: Evaluation datasets and protocols

 > [!TIP]